 Over 5 million Christians migrate to Częstochowa annually to see the painting and to pray.
-This means that Częstochowa is one of the most important Polish cities when it comes to the catholic faith.
+This means that Częstochowa is one of the most important locations in Europe when it comes to the catholic faith.
 It’s a must-see place to take in the architecture, history as well as religion.

 Częstochowa is often referred to as ‘little Nuremberg’ because of the number of tourist and souvenir shops.

 Częstochowa’s old town square has operated as the main square of the city since medieval times.
 As a result, you can see many old townhouses that adorn the square, just as they did hundreds of years ago.

 Churches are also another amazing drawcard of Częstochowa.
 Some of the biggest and most beautiful are:

 - Cathedral Basilica of the Holy Family – the basilica of the Roman Catholic Archdiocese

 - St James’ Church – completed in 1872, it was originally an orthodox church